What is the best bearing for combined loads?

 Choosing the Right Bearing

-When choosing a bearing, you must consider several important factors.
-The first factor to consider is the load that the bearing can support.
+When selecting a bearing, several key factors come into play.
+The first is the load the bearing can sustain.

-' axial load: parallel to the axis of rotation
+' axial load: aligns parallel to the axis of rotation

 Link to Hangzhou Journal Bearing